 Professor Ristino is a Member Scholar with the Center for Progressive Reform and a Senior Fellow with the New Economy Law Center at Vermont Law School.

-Losing Ground: A Clarion Call for Farm Bill Reform to Ensure a Food Secure, Columbia Journal of Environmental Law (forthcoming).
+Losing Ground: A Clarion Call for Farm Bill Reform to Ensure a Food Secure Future, Columbia Journal of Environmental Law (2016).

 It’s Come to This.
 Natural Resources & Environment, Summer 2015, American Bar Association